rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

     --payload '{"name": "World"}' goodbye-output.txt | base64 --decode
 ```

-The `--query 'LogResult' --output text` parameters and `| base64 --decode` will display the logging output you'd normally see in CloudWatch logs to the CLI.
-If all goes well, the output should look something like this:
+The `--query 'LogResult' --output text` parameters and `| base64 --decode`
+display the logging output you'd normally see in CloudWatch logs to the CLI.
+If
+all goes well, the output should look something like this:

 ```bash
 START RequestId: bf3a91af-f380-11e8-8a98-99a71fd9601e Version: $LATEST